How To Place Orders

 Let’s say the price is $100 but you are dead set to pay $90.
 So you tell the seller, this is the price I am going to pay, take it or leave it.

 Sometimes you will get the price that you want almost right away, sometimes the seller tells you to f*** yourself, and other times you might get a call a few days later saying let’s go for it.

 This is a limit order.
 You tell your broker what you WANT to pay for the stock.

-Stop Limit order – as with a limit order – you tell your broker which price you want to pay.
+As with a limit order – you tell your broker which price you want to pay.
 But you also get to tell them when you want to lick your wounds with a loss or rejoice in your target profit.
 You can set it up on both sides.

 Again, make sure you study your platform, each one has it differently and you want to totally familiarize yourself so it becomes second nature to you!